Thomas Say: Early life and education

 Born in Philadelphia into a prominent Quaker family, Thomas Say was the great-grandson of John Bartram, and the great-nephew of William Bartram.
 His father, Dr. Benjamin Say, was brother-in-law to another Bartram son, Moses Bartram.
 The Say family had a house, "The Cliffs" at Gray's Ferry, adjoining the Bartram family farms in Kingessing township, Philadelphia County.
 As a boy, Say often visited the family garden, Bartram's Garden, where he frequently took butterfly and beetle specimens to his great-uncle William.

 Career

-He became an apothecary.
+Say trained to be an apothecary.
 A self-taught naturalist, Say helped found the Academy of Natural Sciences of Philadelphia (ANSP) in 1812.
 In 1816, he met Charles Alexandre Lesueur, a French naturalist, malacologist, and ichthyologist who soon became a member of the Academy and served as its curator until 1824.

 At the Academy, Say began his work on what he would publish as American Entomology.
 To collect insects, he made numerous expeditions to frontier areas, risking American Indian attacks and hazards of traveling in wild countryside.
 In 1818, Say accompanied his friend William Maclure, then the ANSP president and father of American geology; Gerhard Troost, a geologist; and other members of the Academy on a geological expedition to the off-shore islands of Georgia and Florida, then a Spanish colony.